slainless/digides-prodeskel-client/README.md

 This package should provide browser-compliant client (extending browser's WebSocket) and to-be-added later, advanced client for server-side usage.

 This package is ESM-only.

-IIFE package should be provided soon.
+IIFE version for browser is also available, check out usage below.

 ## Features